It's time to vote for your favorites for 2021 Best of Kenosha County categories

 Community-police relations

 Long-time Ald.
-Anthony Kennedy, one of two Black members on the City Council, represents the city’s 10th District where Blake's shooting occurred.
-He said one the positive things that has transpired over the last year is the formation of Kenosha Coalition Organizing Resolution, a coalition of community leaders, organizations and local officials that hopes to combat gun violence and racial disparities in Kenosha, utilizing a violence interruption model to mediate conflicts and reduce negative community-police interactions.
+Anthony Kennedy, one of two Black members on the City Council, represents the city’s 10th District, where Blake’s shooting occurred.
+He said one the positive results of the last year is the formation of Kenosha Coalition Organizing Resolution.
+The organization is a coalition of community leaders, organizations and local officials that hopes to combat gun violence and racial disparities in Kenosha.
+It utilizes a violence interruption model to mediate conflicts and reduce negative community-police interactions.

 Kennedy said while the groundwork was laid by former Police Chief Daniel Miskinis, he said interim Police Chief Eric Larsen is the one who is “really grabbing this and taking this to the finish line.”